 This course is a basic BSc course based on previous terms.
 The main goal is to provide a comprehensive approach to the following areas: computer networking, database management, data processing, programming theory, and formal languages.
 Both theoretical and practical approaches are presented in order to help students in their research activities as electrical engineers.
 As a result, students become able to detect, analyze and manage problems that arise in network systems, database engines, and simple human-computer and computer-to-computer interfaces.

 The curriculum of laboratories continuously follows the lectures.

 - General concepts and components of a database system.
 Data independence, architectural layers.

-- Entity, relational descriptions, binary and many-valued relations.
-Data storages, representation.
+- An entity, relational descriptions, binary and many-valued relationships.
+Data storage, representation.

 - Database operations (insert, delete, update).
 Relation, domain, attribute, key concepts.
 Integrity rules, operations on relations.
 Relational database.

 - The concept of functional dependency.
 0, 1, 2, 3, Boyce-Codd normal forms, many-valued dependencies.

 - Introduction to SQL.
 Creating a table, and inserting, modifying, deleting data.
 Database search.
 Static and dynamic SQL.
 Data types, null.
 Queries in SQL; filters, expressions, operators.
 Grouping, sorting.
 Complex queries, embedded queries (join).
 DML and DDL statements.